-While this is not an exhaustive list of what you may be asked during an interview, it should help you prepare some flexible answers which apply to most questions.
-Carefully thinking through your answers to these questions will help you shake off those interview nerves and show your future employer that you’re dedicated to becoming a teacher.
-Let’s take look at the 8 most common teacher interview questions in Michigan
+While this list doesn’t contain every question you might be asked during the interview, it should help you prepare some answers that can be applied to most questions.
+Carefully going through these questions and preparing your answers will help you nail the interview and show your future employer your dedication to becoming a teacher.
+Let’s take look at the 8 most common teacher interview questions in Michigan:

 1. What Do You Love About Teaching?